rubytogether/rubytogether.org/app/views/news/2017-12-13-october-and-november-2017-monthly-update.html.md

 ---
-summary: In October and November, we paid for 204 hours of developer work,
+summary: In October and November, we paid for 204 hours of developer work, spoke at RubyConf, shipped Bundler 1.16, and started deploying the beta Ruby Toolbox 2.0.
 ---

 Hello!
 Welcome to a super-sized double monthly update for the months of October and November.
 During that time, our work was supported by [reinteractive](https://reinteractive.com/), [Stripe](http://stripe.com), [Bleacher Report](http://www.bleacherreport.com), [thoughtbot](https://thoughtbot.com), and many others.